Introduction to The Outsiders

 - Johnny Cade: He is the second important character of the novel and an adolescent Greaser having a sense of his being an invincible young boy of sixteen.
 Despite his broken family background, he leads the Greasers in forming a gang and having a sense of protection and justice against the attacks of the Socs.
 His sense of justice even spans over his own gang when he asks Dally to stop harassing the Socs girls.
 Although his act leads to estrangement against him in his gang, it gives him a sense of his personality.
 When the Socs gang attacks them, he braves the confrontation heroically and ends up in a hospital after his hiding place catches fire in the mob violence.
 He dies at the end of the novel as a martyr.

 - Cherry Valance: This female character enters Ponyboy’s narrative and forms a good rapport with him after he asks his gang to stay away from girls, trying to mend fences with the Socs’ gang.
 However, it is interesting to see the Socs girl liking the greaser’s boys like Johnny and Ponyboy and talking to them.
 Despite their innocent relationship, Dally makes the water muddy for them, adding to their woes that Cherry dislikes.
 Despite these intimacies with the boys, she still has some group loyalties to which she sticks by the end.

-- Bomb Sheldon: The significance of the character of Bob lies in his being the center of the fight as Johnny kills him, causing an inter-communal feud.
+- Bob Sheldon: Bob is a minor character but he is at the center of the fight as Johnny kills him, during an inter-communal feud.